Mariana Mazzucato: Early life and education

-Mazzucato was born in Rome, Italy, to parents Ernesto Mazzucato, a physicist, and Alessandra Mazzucato, who are both Italian.
-In 1972, the family moved to Princeton, New Jersey with their three young children, after Ernesto accepted a position at Princeton University's Plasma Physics Laboratory.
+Mazzucato was born in Rome, Italy, to parents Ernesto Mazzucato, a physicist, and Alessandra Bardella, who are both Italian.
+Her elder sister is the agricultural economist, Africanist and Maastricht University professor Valentina Mazzucato.
+In 1972, the family moved to Princeton, New Jersey in the United States with their three young children, after Ernesto accepted a position at Princeton University's Plasma Physics Laboratory.
 Mazzucato spent most of her early life in the US before returning to Europe.

 In 1986, Mazzucato graduated from Princeton High School.
 In 1990, Mazzucato received a B.A. in history and international relations from Tufts University.
 As an undergraduate student, she did an exchange program to Mexico City and attended the National Autonomous University of Mexico, where she studied for a year and was first introduced to the study of political economy.
-In 1994, Mazzucato received a M.A. in economics from the New School for Social Research before earning her PhD in Economics at the New School in 1999.
+In 1994, Mazzucato received a M.A. in economics from the New School for Social Research before earning her PhD in economics at the New School in 1999.
 Her dissertation was titled Four Essays on Evolutionary Market Share Dynamics: A Computational Approach.
-Her thesis advisors were Willi Semmler, Lance Taylor, Duncan K. Foley, and Charles Tilly.
+Her thesis advisor was Willi Semmler, with Lance Taylor, Duncan K. Foley, and Charles Tilly as additional committee members.